DAVID BREWSTER theories and models of STEREOSCOPY

 Page 62 – the text accompanying the photograph in the exhibition catalogue

 The first paragraph in the accompanying text gives no factual information.
-The identities of the men may be unknown, but the tall man standing in the carte on the left closely resembles an officer at Port Arthur and member of the officers’ cricket team, photographed by Alfred Bock ca 1860 when Thomas Nevin was serving his apprenticeship with Bock.
+The identities of the men may be unknown, but the tall man standing in the carte on the left closely resembles an officer at Port Arthur and member of the officers’ cricket team, photographed by Alfred Bock ca 1860 when Thomas Nevin was about to assume Bock’s photographic business with Bock’s insolvency.
 If so, Nevin’s association with Samuel Clifford would also date to the early sixties, and place him with Clifford at Port Arthur ca. 1865 or earlier.
-Several stereographs of the buildings there are dated to ca 1865 with Clifford’s attribution (SLTas).
+Several stereographs of the buildings there are dated to ca 1865 with Clifford’s attribution (State library of Tasmania collections).
 Nevin’s skills in stereographic production were certainly learnt from Clifford rather than from Bock.

-Above: Samuel Clifford’s advertisement in The Mercury, January 17th 1876, advising he has acquired Nevin’s negatives
+Above: Samuel Clifford’s advertisement, Hobart Mercury, January 17th 1876, advising he has acquired Nevin’s negatives

 … and a diagram of the Brewster Stereoscope Viewer, basic model.